The world is in panic.

 If you are shutting down your storefront but can still make deliveries, write a post or change your business description.

 You can still reach your customers during this time of confusion and scarcity.
-People still need professional services, they still need food, they still need YOU.
+People still need professional services, they still need food, and they still need YOU.
 Unless the government says so or you know that your business will go belly-up by keeping it open, don’t close it.

 Do what humans do best, evolve.
-Take the necessary precautions as you hear more news and keep your customers happy.
+Take the necessary precautions as you hear more news and keep your customers happy

 We will get through this, we will survive, and we will come back stronger!